Kate Middleton Sunbathing Topless Images, Royals Are Seeking $2.1 Million In Damage [Report]

 Keep checking this space to know the final verdict on the topless images of Kate Middleton.

-[Featured Image by Steve Parsons/WPA Pool/Getty Images)]
+[Featured Image by Steve Parsons/WPA Pool/Getty Images]